Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

     ```

-3) Define initializer required for creating a model as follows:
+7) Define the initializer that is required for creating a model as follows:

     ```scala
         scala> val initializer = new Xavier(factorType = "in", magnitude = 2.34f)